eliotstock/host/STAKING.md

 1. Each time the server starts, run these four processes.
 For mainnet:
     1. Run `tmux`.
 Refresher:
-        1. Create three panes with `C-b "`
+        1. Create five panes with `C-b "`
+        1. Make them evenly sized with `C-b :` (to enter the command prompt) then `select-layout even vertical`
         1. Move around the panes with `C-b [arrow keys]`
         1. Kill a pane with `C-b C-d`
         1. Dettach from the session with `C-b d`